collective/redturtle.custommenu.factories/README.txt

 This product make possible the customization of the Plone "*Add new...*" menu, commonly filled from the Plone available content types.

-This is designed for avoiding useless content types but, at the same time, help UI experience of not experienced users.
+This is designed for avoiding useless content types but, at the same time, help UI experience of non-technical users.

+This product has been tested on **Plone 3.3**.

 You can use this to add new non-standard stuff to the menu (like Javascript links).
 See below.